-Basing a Build Configuration on a Configuration File
+Adding a Build Configuration

-In the project editor, select the project for which you want to use a build configuration file.
+In the project editor, select a project.

 Click Info at the top of the project editor.

-Configure a uniform set of build setting definitions across any number of targets or projects by using a configuration file.
 A configuration file is a plain text file with a list of build setting definitions, one per line.
 You can base a build configuration only on a configuration file that is in your project, not on an external file.